burntraisin/burntraisin-site/content/blog/2024-11-28-kyocera-902kc/index.md

 1. `Initial Setup > Select Default Keyboard > Traditional T9`
 2. `Languages > Load Selected`
 3. `Keypad > Select Hotkeys > Backspace > F4` This sets the backspace to the Camera button, which is useful for when some apps break when the default backspace is broken.
 4. `Appearance > Alternative Suggestion Scrolling Method` Ensure this option is enabled.
-This will allow you to create a lock screen password.
+This will allow you to create a lock screen password without being locked out of your phone.
 Be sure to install the latest APK from the [GitHub](https://github.com/sspanak/tt9).

 ---